hphelion/documentation/bindings.fog.articles.md

 categories: fog
 tags: fog authentication howto
 ---
-#HP Ruby Fog: Articles on how to use our Ruby Fog bindings#
+#Ruby Fog bindings for HP Cloud: Articles on how to use our Ruby Fog bindings#

 ##Important Notice##